Ninarehm/Robust-Agents/README.md

 ```
 in which dataset can be replaced with wiki for wizard of wikipedia dataset.

+# Notes

-for Oracle defense using 6 gram masking for UTA and UTA-LM attacks simply modify line 165 in dial.py to attn_mask[:,adv_starting_idx:] = 0
+Note1: for Oracle defense using 6 gram masking for UTA and UTA-LM attacks simply modify line 165 in dial.py to attn_mask[:,adv_starting_idx:] = 0

-Note: To run the experiments, you will need Perspective API's key credientials.
+Note2: To run the experiments, you will need Perspective API's key credientials.
 Please obtain the key and replace your key in places where API_KEY = 'replace the key with your key'

-For questions please reach out to ninarehm at usc dot edu
+Note3: For questions please reach out to ninarehm at usc dot edu